Ministry of Communications and Information Technology (Saudi Arabia): National programs

 The Ministry launched and supervised three national programs:

 National Digitization Unit: aims at ensuring the development of platforms for a digital society, digital economy and digital homeland.

 Yesser: An E-Government Program aims at increasing the productivity and efficiency of the governmental sector by providing the required services and information.

-The National Center for Digital Certification (NCDC): This program provides systems for the infrastructure management of the public keys which an essential security technique for e-business, e-trade, and e-government over the internet. this program is currently providing services such as issuing digital certificates, search for digital certificates, checking certificates and validity.
+National Center for Digital Certification (NCDC): This program provides systems for the infrastructure management of the public keys which an essential security technique for e-business, e-trade, and e-government over the internet. this program provides services such as issuing digital certificates, search for digital certificates, checking certificates and validity.